sendyhalim/blog/content/posts/programming/2024-01-07-traceroute-naive-implementation-part-1-proof-of-concept.md

 ICMP type: TimeExceeded(TtlExceededInTransit), ICMP code: 0
 ```

-You can compare it by running traceroute and checking whether the router at the 6th hop has the
-same IP as our program or not.
-It's normal that the packet path is different from time to time
-routing might change dynamically as well.
+We can compare it by running traceroute and checking whether the router at the 6th hop has the same router IP that we have captured (output above).
+It's normal that the packet path is different from time to time routing might change dynamically as well.
 ```
 traceroute google.com
 ```

+# What's next
+In this post we have completed the PoC and see it ourselves that when IP packet TTL is 1 then the router will send ICMP Time Exceeded error to our IP.
+In the next post we will try to send multiple UDP probes and print them out.